 But then 2020 happened, and everything needed to change.

 From writing on the wall to writing in the cloud

 When the team shared an office before COVID, they organized their work offline and in-person, using WhatsApp for general communication firm-wide.
 Everything worked as it needed to.
-Finding practice management software wasn’t top-of-mind.
+Finding practice management software, let alone the best practice management software, wasn't top-of-mind.

 “It was on our list but it wasn't a high priority.
 At the time we had a set of processes that were working.
 We were managing,” explains Coral.

 But when the world was sent into lockdown, that old system of whiteboards and spreadsheets had Coral’s dining room table drowning in Excel print-outs, while staff were trying to stay on-task by taking photos of the old whiteboards they used.

 JVCA tried to use WhatsApp in a more holistic way, but it was clear they needed to find a different solution.